Why we need sustainable activewear

 Talking about their fabrics, by 2025, prAna plans to have all of their products made entirely of preferred fibers and materials.
 This means their materials have to comply with animal welfare, be chemically safe, and be produced organically or from recycled fibers.

-Ethical Claims: non-toxic, transparent supply chain, locally sourced, circular
+Ethical Claims: non-toxic, transparent supply chain, plastic-free packaging, fair labor

 5. Pact: organic, Fair Trade activewear for low-impact movement